brevis-network/prover-network-contracts/docs/market.md

 - Recent: current epoch values as a diff vs the previous snapshot.
 - requestsFulfilled: increments on successful `submitProof()` (before deadline).
 - requestsRefunded: counts refunds after deadline when a final winner exists; excludes no-winner refunds.
-- Success rate: computed off-chain or via MarketViewer as `fulfilled / (fulfilled + refunded + overduePending)` in basis points (0–10000).
-See MarketViewer below.
 - lastActiveAt: set on prover actions (bid/reveal/submit); non-zero in Recent only if activity this epoch.
 - Totals fallback: if no activity in current epoch, totals getters return the previous snapshot.